 Rimbaud, of course, first becomes the drunken boat itself with an enthusiastic echo of Baudelaire’s exhortation to be drunken but comes to regret it, wistful for the child on dry land making boat and river into playthings.
 But Rimbaud as poet never escapes the interstitial space of The Drunken Boat.

 Ashbery has the benefit of this history, has lived, “tried each thing”, and does not shirk the mature tone of the adult.
-Still, one cannot miss his privileging the night, not just in this poem, but many others (by the way, I have lifted the phrase “back to the night that bore us” from his poem, From Estuaries, From Casinos).
-It would be hasty to equate Ashbery’s night with Elysium, but the narrator of As One Put Drunk into the Packet-Boat is on this side of it just as surely as Tom May is on this side of Elysium in the lines quoted.
+Still, one cannot miss his privileging the night, not just in As One Put Drunk into the Packet-Boat, but in many others as well (by the way, I have lifted the phrase “back to the night that bore us” from his poem, From Estuaries, From Casinos), even if it would be hasty to equate Ashbery’s night with Elysium.
 Caught between summer and night, in this poem and so many others, Ashbery has established himself as the poet of interstitial space.

 Home base for this particular thought packet is Brodsky’s novel, ***, in which Stu Pott (sounding suspiciously like “Stir[the]Pot”) in a semi-juvenile state of young manhood finds himself (or the reader finds him) in interstitial space with regard to the whole world of ***.
 Because he is neither in nor out of this world (or because he is both in and out of it), he is the quantum underlying the *** world, writer and reader included (Stu Pott is a new recruit for a company that produces something called “***” but “***” is also the name of the novel and how it is being produced).
 Which only means that the fictional *** existed before Stu Pott did, but *** in its fullest dimensional capacities could not exist without Stu Pott.